kammitama5/kammitama5.github.io/_posts/2017-6-14-Wednesday-June-14th.md

 - Chaos Kong is particularly intriguing, because I knew about Chaos Monkey before.
 Also, they use Spinnaker.
 Didn't know that.

+- They're also open to other tools...basically, they think the best tools will win in the end.

+- I've always thought (since I was introduced to their engineering team) that they had a *really* interesting culture.

+- I also heard that this event was pretty vetted, so they turned down a lot of people they didn't think were a good fit.
+  One guy said he was in a group of five, and only he was allowed in.
+  He's an actual data scientist, so that makes sense.
+It looks like they were essentially recruiting from a pool of people.

-- Invited to yet another event...Cloud based, and I'd like to go, but.. we'll see.
+- Invited to yet another event...Cloud based (Big Four), and I'd like to go, but... we'll see.

 - Also, I got my flight booked to Strange Loop (yesterday)!